 - 2 ounces crumbled feta cheese omit if making this dish vegan

 - Preheat the oven to 375 degrees F. Give a sheet pan a quick drizzle of olive oil (about 1 tablespoon) and set aside.

 - Toss the zucchini, bell pepper, mushrooms, tomatoes, and red onion into a large bowl with the salt, black pepper, red pepper, oregano, thyme, smoked paprika, and remaining olive oil.
 Spread in an even layer onto the prepared baking sheet and bake for 25 minutes or until tender.
-The tomatoes should start to burst and the vegetables should be brown at the edges.
-The whole thing will smell amazing!
+The tomatoes will be starting to brown and burst, and the whole thing will smell amazing.

 - Add the beans, farro, and half of the feta then sprinkle with the lemon juice and toss it all together.
 Place in a large serving bowl and sprinkle the remaining feta on top.

 - This is a hearty meat-free meal on its own, but it would also be great with roast chicken or pork.

 - Use any veggies you have or what is in season to make it your own!

 - To make this a vegan dish, simply omit the feta or substitute a vegan cheese option.